intelligent-machine-learning/dlrover/README.md

 - **Auto-Scaling**: The distributed training can scale up/down resources to improve the stability, throughput and resource utilization.

-What's more, DLRover provides extension libraries of PyTorch and TensorFlow to Speed Up Training.
+Furthermore, DLRover offers extension libraries for PyTorch and TensorFlow to expedite training.
+These are also open-source projects available in our [GitHub repositories](https://github.com/intelligent-machine-learning/dlrover/pull/).

 - [ATorch](https://github.com/intelligent-machine-learning/atorch): an extension library of PyTorch to Speed Up Training of Large LLM.
 - [TFPlus](https://github.com/intelligent-machine-learning/tfplus): an extension library of TensorFlow to Speed Up Training of Search, Recommendation and Advertisement.

-UPDATE 20241127: ATorch and TFPlus have moved to the independent repositories and import as git submodules. so you shoud run `git submodule update --init --recursive` to get the latest code before you build the project.

 ## Latest News